cosmos/sdk-tutorials/.github/ISSUE_TEMPLATE/devportal-feature-request.md

 Thank you for helping us improve the Cosmos Developer Portal.

-Use this form to submit a feature request for the Developers Portal in general.
+Use this form to submit a feature request for the Developer Portal in general.

 To submit a feature request for a specific tutorial, use [Cosmos SDK tutorials feature request](tutorials-feature-request.md).